Cake’s Cosmetic Pack

 How does this work?

 This pack changes the cape’s model to the desired cosmetic.
 It also heavely uses the render controller for certain cosmetics.
-Not only that, the pack is made with compatibility in mind, allowing animation packs to keep their animations as an example.
+Not only that, the pack is made with compatibility in mind, allowing many packs to work natively with little to now issues whatsoever.
+Examples include animation packs and other packs that depend on the player's entity file.

 Changing cosmetics